Supreme Court sides with Native American tribes in health care funding dispute with government

 Covering those costs is “necessary to prevent a funding gap,” Chief Justice John Roberts wrote in the majority opinion.
 Not reimbursing them forces tribes to “pay a penalty for pursuing self-determination."

-The Department of Health and Human Services had argued it isn't responsible for the potentially expensive overhead costs associated with billing insurance companies, Medicare and Medicaid.
+The Department of Health and Human Services had argued it isn't responsible for the overhead costs associated with billing insurance companies, Medicare and Medicaid.

+Paying those costs for all tribes that run their own health care programs could total between $800 million and $2 billion per year, the agency said.

+“The extra federal money that the Court today green-lights does not come free,” Justice Brett Kavanaugh wrote in the dissent, which was joined by Justices Clarence Thomas, Samuel Alito and Amy Coney Barrett.
+“In my view, the court should leave those difficult appropriations decisions and tradeoffs to Congress.”

 The federal Indian Health Service has provided tribal health care since the 1800s under treaty obligations, but the facilities are often inadequate and understaffed, the San Carlos Apache Tribe in Arizona said in court documents.